 In the UK, cannabis is the most commonly used recreational drug.
 Cocaine is the second most used.

-Some of the more common recreational drugs are listed below, along with their nicknames, and approximate prices in 2011-2012.
-However for a complete list, visit the Frank website (see the end of this leaflet).
+Some of the more common recreational drugs are listed below, along with their nicknames, and approximate prices in 2014-2015.
+However, for a complete list, visit the Frank website (see below).